 When a court divides the assets and debts of a couple as part of a divorce, the court must normally rely on values of the assets that are supplied by the parties.
 With some assets, such as bank accounts and credit cards, the balances should be easy to determine.
 However, sometimes people try to hide money in order to deceive the court and gain an advantage.
 Getting caught can be expensive, as shown the recent case Kirk v.
-Kirk.
+Kirk. (link removed)

 Background: Wife discovers concealed property

 Husband and Wife were married for a little over 20 years and were divorced on March 26th, 2009.
 Husband was a farmer, and the court divided many of the assets between the parties based on the values of bank accounts and contracts supplied by Husband.
 Shortly after the divorce, Wife filed a motion asking the court to adjust the property division because Husband had misrepresented and concealed assets during the divorce hearing.
 The appellate decision isn’t clear on how Wife came to suspect that Husband had been hiding funds, but the opinion does refer to an “extensive and prolonged period of discovery” that followed wife’s motion.
 She obviously subpoenaed several of Husband’s business contacts, including his banker and clients.

 With the help of an expert, Wife identified the following discrepancies in the information Husband had provided to the court: